 What will happen if I keep driving with a bad spark plug?

-Well, the consequences can vary, but in the long run, it may result in:
+Well, if you keep driving with bad spark plugs, the consequences can vary, but in the long run, it may result in:

 How to maintain a spark plug in good condition?

 Periodic cleaning of spark plugs is necessary if you want them to last longer.
 A spark plug will last 4-6 years and 35000-55000 miles if maintained properly.

 What you have to do is to clean the spark plug using a soft cloth every 7000 miles, make sure that the gap between electrodes is as recommended by the manufacturer.